-Immerse yourself in the history and culture of the Holy Land on a special expedition inspired by the peacebuilding efforts of National Geographic Emerging Explorer Aziz Abu Sarah.
-Explore the City of David and Masada, glide across the Sea of Galilee, and discover Jerusalem through the eyes of Jews, Muslims and Christians.
-Hear a broad spectrum of narratives on this expedition designed in true partnership by Israelis and Palestinians, Arabs and Jews.
+Immerse yourself in the history and culture of the Holy Land on an expedition inspired by the peace-building efforts of National Geographic Emerging Explorer Aziz Abu Sarah.
+Explore the City of David and the ancient desert fortress of Masada; glide across the Sea of Galilee; and discover Jerusalem through the eyes of Jews, Muslims, and Christians.
+Hear a broad spectrum of narratives on this program, designed in partnership with Israelis and Palestinians, Arabs and Jews.

 American Colony Hotel (D)

 Begin the day on the Temple Mount, capped by the shining cupola of the Dome of the Rock.
 Meet an imam from the Al-Aqsa Mosque who will explain the importance of this holy site to Muslims.
 Then visit the Western Wall, touch the ancient stones, and meet with a rabbi to learn about the significance of this sacred place.
 A local pastor then joins us at the Church of the Holy Sepulchre, home to six Christian sects and, according to tradition, the tomb of Jesus.
 In the afternoon, ascend to the top of the Mount of Olives, and take in a panoramic view of the domes, spires, and golden stones of Jerusalem’s Old City.

 Just outside the Old City walls lies the City of David, thought to be the original capital city established by King David some 3,000 years ago.
 Venture into the archaeological site and meet with its Israeli administrators; later, speak with residents of the nearby Palestinian neighbor-hood who oppose the excavations.
 Get an insider’s perspective on the Israeli-Palestinian conflict with an Israeli politician; then travel to Ramallah, where we are granted rare access to the offices of the Palestinian Authority to hear from a high-ranking politician.